lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-how-implicit-is-your-code.md

 ---
-title: Algebraic Apps
+title: How Implicit Is Your Code?
+subtitle: Six problems that illustrate why Claude Code doesn't get you
+image: /assets/post-images/leosix.jpg
 ---

-Peter Naur’s [Programming as Theory Building](https://pages.cs.wisc.edu/~remzi/Naur.pdf) talks about how real software systems can be thought as mental models inside programmer's head.
+Peter Naur's [Programming as Theory Building](https://pages.cs.wisc.edu/~remzi/Naur.pdf) talks about how real software systems can be thought of as mental models inside a programmer's head.
 The actual code is only a projection or partial encoding of the mental model.
-Go and read the paper it's worth it.
+Go and read the paper, it's worth it.

-I've been thinking how we now have such amazing AI-assisted coding tools, but the way we write code haven't changed.
+I've been thinking how we now have such amazing AI-assisted coding tools, but the way we write code hasn't changed.
 Even though AI is writing code, the theory of the code is still inside the mind of engineers.
 How to get the theory of a system out of the programmer's head and make it explicit in the code base?
 Is that even possible?

 It seems like AI today is able to build amazing starter projects, but the more the operator has opinions about how things should behave, the harder it is for AI to build it.
-And it's specially hard for larger projects.
-I believe is not just because of context size.
-Only really well-structured apps can get into an stage where they can be easily maintained.
+And it's especially hard for larger projects.
+I believe it's not just because of context size.
+Only really well-structured apps can get into a stage where they can be easily maintained.
 And they get well-structured by following conventions.
 Those conventions are mostly not explicit, though some of them are.

-Before I get lost rambling about structure.
-Let's discuss how software systems evolve, as that will outline some of the problems I see with current specification technologies.
+Before I get lost rambling about structure, let's discuss how software systems evolve, as that will outline some of the problems I see with current specification technologies.
 Modern applications tend to grow like sedimentary layers: we add features, we change constraints locally, external services appear and disappear.
-Over time, we end up with systems where validation, synchronization, invariants, execution timing, code structure, and migrations are all scattered across multiple layers and files. -- Even if you systematize migrations, the effects they are probably scattered as well.
+Over time, we end up with systems where validation, synchronization, invariants, execution timing, code structure, and migrations are all scattered across multiple layers and files. — Even if you systematize migrations, the effects are probably scattered as well.

+The consequence: you can't think "locally" about the code.
+To understand or modify any piece, you need to hold the entire system in your head.
+Adding a field, changing a validation rule, or understanding who can do what demands tracing through multiple layers.
+This context overhead is exactly what makes AI-assisted coding fail epically on larger projects: neither man nor machine can fit the implicit dependencies in them heads.

 ## Codifying assumptions

-The limits of our language are the limits of my world - paraphrasing Wittgenstein.
-Could we view states and operations as elements with explicit laws (like idempotent, associative, commutative, monotone), and then build tooling and architecture around those laws? that would make validation, sync, migrations and composition safer and more predictable.
+If we can't name something, we can't reason about it systematically.
+The limits of our language are the limits of our world, paraphrasing Wittgenstein.
+Could we view states and operations as elements with explicit laws (like idempotent, associative, commutative, monotone), and then build tooling and architecture around those laws?
+That would make validation, sync, migrations and composition safer and more predictable.

-There's a lot to unpack here and I am still lapidating those ideas.
-So before this get too abstract, I want to expose how I am thinking through six software maintainability problems and how I fell we could do better:
+There's a lot to unpack here and I am still refining those ideas.
+So before this gets too abstract, I want to expose how I am thinking through six software maintainability problems and how I feel we could do better:

 ### Problem 1: Validation logic scattered across layers